castro-gzlz/mr-plotter/README.md

 and place them in their corresponding folders. <br />

 Alternatively, the NEA data can be also accesed through a **TAP protocol**.
 Therefore, when using this catalog, the *web_or_local* keyword has to be determined (see below).
-Also, with the NEA catalog it is possible to either use the Planetary Systems or Composite Data catalogs, so that the *ps_or_composite* keyword has to be also specified (see below).
+Also, with the NEA catalog it is possible to either use the Planetary Systems or Composite Data catalogs, so the *ps_or_composite* keyword has to be also specified (see below).

 | Parameter  | Possible values | Description |
 | ------------- | ------------- | ------------- |